Code-Institute-Submissions/Milestone_project_1-7/README.md

 6. As a visitor I want to get more information on the benefits I might have when using this Service, to make a decision for or against the usage.

 #### Future Features

+##### Form Data
+The data users enter in the form will be sent.
+This could be to an email or a created database.

 ##### Theme switch
 In the [style.css](https://github.com/Gonzo2500/Milestone_project_1/blob/master/assets/css/style.css) file the colors that are used in this project are mostly stored in variables.
 There were 2 reasons for this, first it makes it less error-prone to misplace color.
 The second reson was a feature idea of switching the color theme of the website via an option in the navigation bar.
 Here you can find an <a href="(https://alligator.io/) target="_blank">example.</a>
 The idea was to reverse engineer it and switch variables with Javascript.
 As Javascript is not in the scope of this project, the feature will be added in the future.

 ##### Modal form
-To sign up for a tournament right now you have to state everything in detail.
+To sign up for a tournament right now everything has to be stated in detail.
 That means that information like region, game and day are not preselected via the card the user clicks on.
 With Javascript the implemented feature would be: The User clicks on a specific card and just needs to fill out name, email and party-size.

 ##### Tournament cards
 ![tournament cards ](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/screenshots/tournament-cards.PNG "tournament cards")